aquality-automation/aquality-appium-mobile-java/README.md

 Our library allows you to run tests on different devices and store their settings (like udid, name, etc.) in JSON files.

-You have to add [devices.json](./src/test/resources/devices.json) file to resources where you can define a set of devices which you use to run tests.
+You have to add [devices.json](./src/test/resources/devices.json) file to resources where you can define a set of devices which you use for the test run.

 It is possible to set default device for each platform in [settings.json](./src/test/resources/settings.json) by defining `deviceKey` property which is a key of device settings from `devices.json` file.